Pachuca Mexico: 20 Reasons to Visit this Mexican City

 Mineral del Monte, or Real del Monte, is a town in the region located only 12 km from Pachuca.

 It is nestled in the mountains and still retains an English influence.
 The architecture of its houses has colorful facades, and its streets are narrow with old buildings.

-Xihuingo is an archeological zone located in the municipality of Tepeapulco, about 45 km from Pachuca Mexico.
+Xihuingo is an archeological zone in Tepeapulco, about 45 km from Pachuca Mexico.

 It is located at the foot of the hill of the same name and is considered the oldest archaeological site in the state.

 This place stands out for its imposing pyramid known as the Tecolote.